Case Interview Secrets: A Comprehensive Book Review

-If you are preparing for consulting case interviews, you’ve likely heard of the book Case Interview Secrets by Victor Cheng.
+If you are preparing for consulting case interviews, you’ve likely heard of Case Interview Secrets by Victor Cheng.
 This book was published in 2012 and is one of the most popular case interview prep books on the market.

 Victor Cheng, a former McKinsey consultant and interviewer, walks readers through how to get multiple job offers in consulting by acing their case interviews.